-Cooper, C, Mukunthan, A, Ros, M, Safaei, F, Abolhasan, M & Franklin, DR 2015, 'Including general environmental effects in K-factor approximation for Rice-distributed VANET channels', Physical Communication, vol. 14, pp. 32-44.View/Download from: UTS OPUS or Publisher's site
+Cooper, C, Mukunthan, A, Ros, M, Safaei, F, Abolhasan, M & Franklin, DR 2015, 'Including general environmental effects in K-factor approximation for Rice-distributed VANET channels', Physical Communication, vol. 14, pp. 32-44.View/Download from: Publisher's site

 This paper presents a method of approximating the Rician K-factor based on the instantaneous static environment.
 The strongest signal propagation paths are resolved in order to determine specular and diffuse powers for approximation.
 The model is experimentally validated in two different urban areas in New South Wales, Australia.
 Good agreement between the model and experimental data was obtained over short-range communication links, demonstrating the suitability of the model in urban VANETs.
 The paper concludes with recommendations for methods to account for vehicles in the simulation and incorporating additional phenomena (such as scattering) in the approximation.

-Li, K, Safavi-Naeini, M, Franklin, DR, Han, Z, Rosenfeld, AB, Hutton, B & Lerch, MLF 2015, 'A new virtual ring-based system matrix generator for iterative image reconstruction in high resolution small volume PET systems', PHYSICS IN MEDICINE AND BIOLOGY, vol. 60, no. 17, pp. 6949-6973.View/Download from: UTS OPUS or Publisher's site
+Li, K, Safavi-Naeini, M, Franklin, DR, Han, Z, Rosenfeld, AB, Hutton, B & Lerch, MLF 2015, 'A new virtual ring-based system matrix generator for iterative image reconstruction in high resolution small volume PET systems', PHYSICS IN MEDICINE AND BIOLOGY, vol. 60, no. 17, pp. 6949-6973.View/Download from: Publisher's site

 This paper presents initial experimental results from a prototype of high dose rate (HDR) BrachyView, a novel in-body source tracking system for HDR brachytherapy based on a multipinhole tungsten collimator and a high resolution pixellated silicon detector array.
 The probe and its associated position estimation algorithms are validated and a comprehensive evaluation of the accuracy of its position estimation capabilities is presented.